Essential vitamin K. Vitamin K For strong bones

 • from 19 years old - 90 kg per day.

-In women during pregnancy, the need for vitamin K increases.
-During gestation, 1 to 2 milligrams of the substance is required per day.
-Breastfeeding also increases the daily intake of the vitamin.
-In the first month after childbirth, it requires 3.5 milligrams, and then until the end of breastfeeding - 2 milligrams per day.
+During pregnancy, women's need for vitamin K increases.
+During pregnancy, you need to consume 1 to 2 milligrams of the substance per day.
+Breastfeeding also increases daily norm vitamin A. In the first month after birth, 3.5 milligrams are required, and then until the end of breastfeeding - 2 milligrams per day.

 Lack of vitamin K in the body: signs and causes

-There are many reasons for the lack of vitamins in the body.
-If in the first days of a child's life such a phenomenon is the norm, then from the age of 1 month, a lack of vitamin K indicates a violation.
-In childhood, the phenomenon most often occurs due to improperly formed intestinal microflora and improperly selected formula for artificial feeding.
-Babies who are breastfed may not get enough vitamin K if the mother lacks it.
+There are many reasons for a lack of vitamins in the body.
+If in the first days of a child’s life such a phenomenon is the norm, then from the age of 1 month, a lack of vitamin K indicates a disorder.
+IN childhood the phenomenon most often occurs due to improperly formed intestinal microflora and an incorrectly selected mixture for artificial feeding.
+Breastfed babies may not get enough vitamin K if their mother lacks it.

-In adults, the main reasons why vitamin K deficiency develops are considered by doctors:
+In adults, doctors consider the main reasons why vitamin K deficiency develops:

-• gallstone disease, due to which the normal flow of bile into the intestines is disrupted, which alters the digestion process;
+• gallstone disease, due to which the normal flow of bile into the intestines is disrupted, which changes the digestion process;

-• a long period of intravenous nutrition in severely ill patients;
+• long period of intravenous nutrition in severely ill patients;

 • hepatitis;